 Deploying the instance

-With the previously retrieved items, an instance can be created, including it directly in the vRack:
+Using the previously retrieved information, create an instance directly in the vRack:

 or